 Subtenant's Right to Retain Janitorial Services Sample Clauses

 Subtenant's Right to Retain Janitorial Services.
-Subtenant shall have the right, at Subtenant's expense, upon not less than 30 days' prior written notice to Sublandlord, to retain a reputable janitorial service contractor to perform janitorial services for the Premises.
-In the event Subtenant shall so notify Sublandlord, Sublandlord shall have no further obligation to provide janitorial services to the Premises after the effective date of commencement of the service retained by Subtenant.
+Subtenant shall have the right, at Subtenant's expense, upon not less than 30 days' prior written notice to Sublandlord, to retain a reputable janitorial service contractor to perform janitorial services in accordance with the specifications attached hereto as Exhibit G to the entire Premises or a specifically designated portion of the Premises.
+In the event Subtenant shall so notify Sublandlord, Sublandlord shall have no Further obligation to provide janitorial services to the Premises after the effective date of commencement of the service retained by Subtenant.
 Sublandlord and Subtenant shall coordinate all janitorial services to avoid duplication of services, improper charges, disagreements between service contractors and to ensure that the Building and the Premises will be maintained in accordance with the standards of Comparable Buildings.
 If Subtenant elects to provide its own janitorial services, all storage of cleaning supplies and equipment for such janitorial service shall be within the Premises in compliance with all applicable laws, rules and regulations.

 AutoNDA by SimpleDocs